CodingKen02/CodingKen02/README.md

 -> Research in Enhancing Accessibility in Virtual Reality at MSSTATE CAVS (Center for Advanced Vehicular Systems)

--> Research in Exploring Virtual Reality Nature Immersion for Well-Being at UMN (University of Minnesota, Twin Cities)
+-> Research in Exploring Virtual Reality Nature Immersion for Well-Being at UMN (University of Minnesota, Twin Cities) with MindVue and Forest Therapists

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate